Drugmakers see a pricing blueprint in an $850,000 gene therapy

 “The system in the U.S. isn’t built for a single intervention,” Walsh said.

-Reporting by Caroline Humer; Editing by Michele Gershberg and Leslie Adler
+Reporting by Caroline Humer; additional reporting by Bill Berkrot in New York; editing by Michele Gershberg and Leslie Adler